About the Farm

 We strive to produce agricultural products of the highest quality according to organic standards and agro-ecological principles; to build strong community ties in our region; and to promote organic agriculture as a viable food production system.

 Meet Your Farmers

 Dan has a B. Sc. in agricultural engineering from McGill University.
-He is past president of Canadian Organic Growers, a USC Canada board member, and on the Eastern Canadian Organic Seed Growers Network's steering committee.
 Dan also happens to be married to Emily.

-At the farm Fred is in charge of farmers markets, fertility, accounting, basket program administration, perennials and tomatoes, among other things.
+Fred is in charge of general farm administration, and manages our vegetable basket program, while trying to keep a tie with the field.
 He studied (BSc, MSc) and taught agriculture at McGill.
 Fred published the book Crop Planning for Vegetable Growers with Dan in 2010.
 Fred loves playing music, dancing, staying up late and being involved in his community.
-He is a board member of both Équiterre and Marché Ste-Anne.
-He lives in Ste-Anne with his lovely wife Dana and his sweet daughters Lila and Ruby.
-Their family will welcome a new member in May 2015!
+He lives in Ste-Anne with his lovely wife Dana and his four children.

 Reid grew up in Northern Ontario and studied Agriculture and Environmental Science at McGill University before Tourne-Sol was born.
 Reid is Tourne-Sol's resident fix-it guy and a compulsive tinkerer.
 Reid loves to figure out how and why things work.
 Farming is thus a perpetually stimulating pursuit because he'll never really understand exactly how it all works.
 Same goes for his adorable and utterly illogical children Phoebe, and Elliot.